IBM/cdfsl-benchmark/README.md

     run source ./download_miniImagenet.sh
 ```

 3. Change configuration file `./configs.py` to reflect the correct paths to each dataset.
-Can skip the first two steps if these datasets are already downloaded.
+Please see the existing example paths for information on which subfolders these paths should point to (i.e. the `imagenet_path` variable should point directly to the training partition in the `train` subfolder).
+You can skip the first two steps if these datasets are already downloaded.

 4. Run miniImageNet training configuration.